Bayesian log-Gaussian Cox process regression: applications to meta-analysis of neuroimaging working memory studies: Sampling algorithm details

-The procedure requires the specification of a stepsize $\epsilon$ and a total number of leapfrog steps $L$. \citet{Hoffman2014} show how tuning can be achieved automatically but when we applied this method to our problem running time was increased substantially.
+Our sampler requires the specification of a stepsize $\epsilon$ and a total number of leapfrog steps $L$ for the HMC step. \citet{Hoffman2014} show how tuning can be achieved automatically but when we applied this method to our problem running time was increased substantially.
 Therefore we use an alternative approach to tune these parameters.
 The stepsize is automatically adjusted during the burn-in phase of the HMC to give an overall acceptance rate close to the $65\%$ suggested by \citet{Neal2011}.
-In particular, if $\epsilon_t$ is the stepsize at iteration $t$ and $q_{t_1}$ is the acceptance rate over the past $t_1$ iterations, then every $t_2$ iterations we calculate the new stepsize $\epsilon_t'$ as:
+In particular, if $\epsilon_t$ is the stepsize at iteration $t$ and $q_{t_1}$ is the acceptance rate over the past $t_1$ iterations, then every $t_2$ iterations we calculate the new stepsize $\epsilon_t'$ as

-Specifically we use $t_1=100$ and $t_2=10$ A similar approach is empoyed by \citet{Marshall2012} for MALA.
+Specifically we use $t_1=100$ and $t_2=10$.
+A similar approach is employed by \citet{Marshall2012} for MALA.
 The latter (number of leapfrog steps), is always fixed to $L=50$.
 We took this approach because we found that, for our LGCP application, the mixing properties of the algorithm scale linearly with $L$ but also with the total number of HMC iterations.
 Hence one can use a relatively large $L$ and few iterations or relatively smaller $L$ and more iterations, the total computation time staying relatively constant.